BlueBrain/plastyfire/README.rst

   python simwriter.py

 Run single sim for testing purpose
-(For a single gid gets C_pre, and C_post, and the potentiation, and depression thresholds derived from those for all it's afferents)
+(For a single gid gets C_pre, and C_post, and the potentiation, and depression thresholds derived from those for all its afferents)

 .. code-block::

   source setupenv.sh  # it has hardcoded virtualenv and x86_64 path, which you might want to change python thresholdfinder.py {config_path} {post_gid}

-To speed things up one can launch these in batches of 1000 on BBP, using the generated launchscripts
+To speed things up one can launch these in batches of 5000 on BBP, using the generated launchscripts

 Merge results and output new connectome in SONATA format